SOAR-UWU/Merlion-Archive/merlion_cv/scripts/README.md

 `calibrate.py` - script to get camera intrinsics.
 Ripped from [this article](https://medium.com/@kennethjiang/calibrate-fisheye-lens-using-opencv-333b05afa0b0).

 `hue_tuning.py` - script to get hue values for colour calibration.
 Follow instructions in the script.
+This script should be run on your computer, not the bot!

 `camera.py` - unfinished script for uploading videos to Google Drive.
 Done by seniors.